Product Types

 • A572-50 Beams

-A572-50 beams provide a very high strength-per-weight ratio.
+A572-50 steel beams provide a very high strength-per-weight ratio.
 Increasingly, A572 steel is replacing A36 steel, which has to be thicker to achieve the same strength.
 This grade of steel is hot rolled and can be black, galvanized, or primed.
 It can form both W beams and S beams.

 • A529-50 M Beams

->M beams have a low weight-per-foot ratio and are often used in the frames of manufactured homes and recreational vehicles.
+M beams have a low weight-per-foot ratio and are often used in the frames of manufactured homes and recreational vehicles.
 Kloeckner regularly supplies hot rolled A529-50 M (miscellaneous) beams in lengths less than 40 feet.

 General Info About Beams